castedo/cnest/README.md

 * are decoupled so that they can be used, or not used, independently
 * are simply enough to merely serve as code examples, if not used as-is

+Also kind of similar is [podbox](https://github.com/DimaZirix/podbox) "Container sandbox for GUI applications" with some nice features for working with contained GUI applications.